monsoonmaelstrom/book2/book2.md

 “That’s what you’re asking for,” I tell Robert and John, but mostly Amelia.

-“And yet you survived,” Robert says, echoing Amelia’s earlier statement.
+“And yet you survived,” Robert states, echoing Amelia’s earlier statement.

 “Whatever.
 Fine.
 Send your children to the slaughter.
-I take no responsibility for them though,” I tell him.
+I take no responsibility for them though,” I inform him.

 He raises his eyebrows.
 “I wouldn’t expect you to.”